This post may contain affiliate links. Please read my Privacy Policy & Disclosures for more information.

 The hardest part of making cider is getting the juice out of those apples, and for that you need a cider press.
 To make it affordable, we co-bought this high quality cider press together with four other neighbors, since you really only need to use it a couple times each in the fall.
 I have a friend who rents his each year from a local rental place.
 And there are DIY plans for making your own press, if you have that inclination.

-Here’s a quick video that shows the apples being ground to a pulp, the cider being pressed, and then us pouring the cider into a carboy (which you’ll learn about in Step Four).
+Here’s a quick video that shows the apples being ground to a pulp, pressed, and then us pouring the cider into a carboy (which you’ll learn about in Step Four).

 Step Three: Gather your Brewing Supplies